Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 In many cases, parties use professionals to handle their data in Altinn.
 These professionals typically have many hundred or thousands of clients.

+Currently we only support persons and consumers.
+They need to be authenticated through ID-porten to set up a subscription for themself.

+Before any event is pushed

 ## Requirments

-The following requirements are identified for the new event architecture in Altinn 3.
+The following requirements was identified for the new event architecture in Altinn 3.

-{{%notice warning%}}
-TODO: Verify requirements
-{{% /notice%}}

 - It should be possible to subscribe to a specific type of event.
 (Example alls `instance.process.completed` events for a given app)
-- It should be possible to go at least 3 months back in history.
+- It should be possible to go at least 3 months back in history when searching for events throug API.
 - The consumer will keep track of which events the consumer has processed.
-- The architecture should be able to list feeds for 5 000 000 users and 1 000 000 businesses.
 - The architecture should support more than 10 000 publishers.
 - The architecture should support more than 1 000 000 consumers.
 - The architecture should support more than 500 000 000 events a year.
 - Access to events should be authorized.
 Accessing an event for a party requires that the consumer has the correct role
+- Before pusing events to a subscriper endpoint the push functionality need to authorize the subscriber for the event

 See also [Referansearkitektur for datautveksling](https://doc.difi.no/nasjonal-arkitektur/nab_referanse_arkitekturer_datautveksling/#overskrift-grunnleggende-publisering)

 ## Event Principles and pattern

 During the analysis, the following principles and pattern has been applied

-### Expose events through REST-API

-- Use of REST-API ensures low complexity for consuming events
-- REST-API URLS and parameters are uses for filtering

 ### Small events
 - The events will only contain a small amount of data.
 If more information is needed this is available from the resource itself
 - Every event links to the resource affected by the event.
 - We use CloudEvent as format.

+### Prefer push of events to consumers

+The prefered consumption of events is through subscription and subscriber endpoints where Altinn Events pushes the events.

+### Support retry of push

+The push functionality needs to support

+### Expose events through REST-API

+- Use of REST-API ensures low complexity for consuming events
+- REST-API URLS and parameters are uses for filtering

 ### Consumers keep track of their status
-- Consumers will
+- Consumers will keep track of their own status when using events API for consumption of events.

-### Time is used for sequencing

-- The published time is the parameters used for sorting events

 ### Events does not change